 Stephanie Morgan, PhD, RN, FNP-BC, is no stranger to setting up and maintaining COVID-19 vaccination clinics.
 Thanks to her work with the team of nursing faculty and students, other health care providers, and volunteers that was formed in December 2020 when the vaccine first became available, she has been able to pull together and train teams to work with children, ages 5 to 11 in elementary and middle schools in Del Valle, an underserved community in southeast Austin.

-On many weekdays, Dr. Morgan, director of The University of Texas at Austin School of Nursing’s Wellness Center, can be found preparing for a vaccine event scheduled for the following day.
+On many weekdays, Dr. Morgan, director of The University of Texas at Austin School of Nursing’s Wellness Centers, can be found preparing for a vaccine event scheduled for the following day.

 “Depending on the size of the event we need one to two non-clinical check-in individuals, two to four vaccinators, one to two mixers, one observation individual and a clinical lead,” she said.
 “On the day of the event, we estimate the number of vaccines to be administered and pack vaccine and supplies according to that estimation.”